Missives of Sale (Scots law): Withdrawing an offer to buy/offer to sell

 There is no requirement to withdraw an offer or qualified acceptance by formal writing under the Requirements of Writing (Scotland) Act 1995.

 It is not possible in Scots law for a party to withdraw their own qualifications to an offer once these qualifications have been received by the other party, and then to send a new de plano acceptance to the other party's offer in an attempt to create a valid contract which could not have been concluded previously.

 In MacMillan v Caldwell, Lord Kirkwood held that once one of the parties indicated he was no longer prepared to contract, the other party cannot create the contract by accepting de plano an existing offer.
 However, the onus will be on the party who made the offer to prove that timeous notice of withdrawal of the offer was communicated to the other party's agent before any valid acceptance de plano is made.

 Prior communings rule and clauses

 At common law, following Winston v Patrick, the delivery of a disposition supersedes any personal obligations in the contract, even if collateral in nature.
 The Contract (Scotland) Act 1997 altered this common law rule, so that the missives are no longer superseded by the disposition.
 However, many conveyancers still include the use of a 2-year supersession clause in the Missives of Sale to ensure that contractual obligations come to end after 2 years rather than by negative prescription under the Prescription and Limitation (Scotland) Act 1973.
-It is important to note that the use of this clause will apply to both Buyer's and Seller's obligations under the contract.
+The use of this clause will apply to both Buyer's and Seller's obligations under the contract.